Unlocking the Power of Last-Mile Analytics for Optimal Delivery Performance

 • Delivery notes capture crucial information and special instructions.

-• Proof of delivery, offering a digital confirmation of successful deliveries.
+• Proof of delivery, offering a digital delivery confirmation solution of successful deliveries.

 3. Performance measurement